cosmos/cosmos-sdk/PENDING.md

  - \#1924 [x/mock/simulation] Use a transition matrix for block size
  - \#2660 [x/mock/simulation] Staking transactions get tested far more frequently
  - #2610 [x/stake] Block redelegation to and from the same validator
+ - #2652 [x/auth] Add benchmark for get and set account

 * Tendermint